backdrop-contrib/webform_calculation_components/README.txt

 - Create new webform components, you need at least two numeric and a select component.
 - Create a new Calculation - hidden component.
-- Select the operand field.
+- Select the first operand field.
 It has to be one or more of the numeric fields created previously.
 Hold Control key to select more than one.
+- Select the second operand field (optional).
+For non commutative operations like subtraction, division and modulo the second operand has to be in the second operand field.
+It can be one or more of the numeric fields created previously.
+Hold Control key to select more than one.
+If you want to include the current value of the result field in the calculation, include it in the second operand field, that way it will be cumulative.
 - Select the arithmetic operation and the result field.
 - Select the select field (created previously).
 - Select the select field choices.
 The choices must coincide with the chosen select field options.
 Hold Control to key to select more than one.
 - Select the result field, it has to be one of the numeric fields created previously.
-- If you want to include the current value of the result field in the calculation, set the cumulative result to Yes, (E.g. for quotations) otherwise choose No (E.g. for formulas).
 - Configure the rest of options like a normal webform component.

 Notes: